jacebenson/jace.pro/content/post/2019-08-25-sp-embedded-widgets/index.md

 on their side project.
 They had this list they wanted to access from a phone, and wanted the ability to add a new record from a phone.

-Simple enought I though.
+Simple enough I though.
 Just make a [bootstrap list](https://getbootstrap.com/docs/3.3/components/#list-group) of sorts and add a button, to open a [spModal](https://developer.servicenow.com/app.do#!/api_doc?v=madrid&id=SPM-open_O) to the OOB form widget.